Supervisors Reports Explained

 3. Describe your complaint and suggest a solution or action that you would like implemented.

 You’re done!
-DoNotPay will do the rest and send the report on your behalf.
+DoNotPay will do the rest and send the report!
+None of your personal information will be included.

 DoNotPay is the world’s first robot lawyer that has been helping millions of users solve their legal problems.
 Starting in 2015 as a way to help fight parking tickets, DoNotPlay is now equipped with a litany of services that can help you: